johnbrumley/desma158/day-9-scratch.md

 ![](assets/sprite-slice.png)

 We'll get into the details of the sprite importing process after talking about another method for importing sprites.

+[Spriters-resource](https://www.spriters-resource.com/) is a good place to see lots of examples of sprite sheets from lots of games.
 ## Directly importing sprites from photoshop

 But, when using the 2D (URP) template, Unity includes a number of 2D specific packages that might be useful to reduce importing headaches.